-Note 1: On ships having a length less than 24 m, the above-mentioned foam fire extinguisher of 45 l capacity may be replaced by portable foam extinguishers of 9 I capacity, or equivalent, on the basis of one such extinguisher for each 75 kW of engine power, or part thereof, in excess of 375 one carbon dioxide close to the main electrical switchboard and one close to each switchboard or section board of 20 kW power or more.
+Note 1: On ships having a length less than 24 m, the above-mentioned foam fire extinguisher of 45 I capacity may be replaced by portable foam extinguishers of 9 I capacity, or equivalent, on the basis of one such extinguisher for each 75 kW of engine power, or part thereof, in excess of 375 kW.
+However, the total number of portable fire extinguishers need not exceed six;

+one carbon dioxide close to the main electrical switchboard and one close to each switchboard or section board of 20 kW power or more.